ariannamethod/Arianna/README.md

 - `GROUP_DELAY_MIN`/`GROUP_DELAY_MAX` – range in seconds to wait before replying in groups (default 120–600).
 - `PRIVATE_DELAY_MIN`/`PRIVATE_DELAY_MAX` – range for private chats (default 30–180).
-- `SKIP_SHORT_PROB` – chance to ignore very short or non‑question messages in group chats (default 0.5).
+- `SKIP_SHORT_PROB` – chance to ignore very short or non‑question messages in group chats (default 0, meaning disabled).
 Skipped messages receive the hint "Уточните вопрос."
-Private chats use 0 by default.
+Set `SKIP_SHORT_PROB` to a value between 0 and 1 (for example `0.5`) to re‑enable this behavior in groups.
+Private chats always use 0.
 - `FOLLOWUP_PROB` – probability of sending a follow‑up later (default 0.2).
 - `FOLLOWUP_DELAY_MIN`/`FOLLOWUP_DELAY_MAX` – delay range for follow‑ups in seconds (default 900–7200).